alex-bellon/wikipedia/README.md

 - [Joseph Darby](https://en.wikipedia.org/wiki/Joseph_Darby_%28jumper%29) - a renowned jumper from the Black Country village of Netherton.
 He specialised in spring jumping (jumping starting from a stationary position) often using weights in his hands to help propel him.
 - [Mary Kenneth Keller](https://en.wikipedia.org/wiki/Mary_Kenneth_Keller) - an American Roman Catholic religious sister, educator and pioneer in computer science.
 She and Irving C. Tang were the first two people to earn a doctorate in computer science in the United States.
 - [Nicolas Bourbaki](https://en.wikipedia.org/wiki/Nicolas_Bourbaki) is the collective pseudonym of a group of mathematicians, predominantly French alumni of the École normale supérieure (ENS).
 The series is known collectively as the Éléments de mathématique (Elements of Mathematics), the group's central work.
 Topics treated in the series include set theory, abstract algebra, topology, analysis, Lie groups and Lie algebras.
+- [Onfim](https://en.wikipedia.org/wiki/Onfim) - a boy who lived in Novgorod (present-day Russia) in the 13th century, some time around 1220 or 1260.
+He left his notes and homework exercises scratched in soft birch bark which was preserved in the clay soil of Novgorod.
+Onfim, who was most likely six or seven at the time, wrote in the Old Novgorodian dialect of Old East Slavic.
+Besides letters and syllables, he drew "battle scenes and drawings of himself and his teacher".
 - [Pauli Murray](https://en.wikipedia.org/wiki/Pauli_Murray) - an American civil rights activist who became a lawyer, a women's rights activist, Episcopal priest, and author.
 Drawn to the ministry, in 1977 Murray was the first African-American woman to be ordained as an Episcopal priest, in the first year that any women were ordained by that church.
 - [Public Universal Friend](https://en.wikipedia.org/wiki/Public_Universal_Friend) - an American preacher born in Cumberland, Rhode Island, to Quaker parents.
 After suffering a severe illness in 1776, the Friend claimed to have died and been reanimated as a genderless evangelist named the Public Universal Friend, and afterward shunned both birth name and gendered pronouns.
 - [Sōkaiya](https://en.wikipedia.org/wiki/S%C5%8Dkaiya) - specialized racketeers unique to Japan, and often associated with the yakuza, who extort money from or blackmail companies by threatening to publicly humiliate companies and their management, usually in their annual meeting (総会, sōkai).